nowrinmohamed25/SI507-Parkinsons/README.md

     Data visualization and Interaction:

     There are multiple plots used in this file especially using Plotly for the user to hover and interact with the graph to see the data in detail.
-    In addition to this a command line user interface set up is done which asks several questions to the user and depending on the input, the data is retrieved and display.
+    In addition to this a command line user interface set up is done which asks several questions to the user and depending on the input, the data is retrieved and displayed.
 For example,

     1. A question which asks the user what kind of plot is required to plot UPDRS scores across the visit_month?
 Please choose either bar or hist.